yass2601/Dolby-Atmos-Razer-Phone-2-Magisk-Module/README.md

 - If you using multiple audio mods (don't use both):
   - AML 4.0 supported
   - ACDB supported (Android 10 and bellow only for now)
+- You can rename dax-default to use more bass enhancer boost.

 ## Troubleshooting
 - If Dolby force close, just reinstall again.
 - Make sure manifest.xml is patched correctly.
 - Use Audio Compatibility Patch if you encounter processing problem.
-- Bass enhancer boost value is modified.
-If you don't like it, just rename dax-default.orig_fix to dax-default.xml.

 ## Attention!
 - Reporting without sending full logcats and Magisk install logs is ignored! https://play.google.com/store/apps/details?id=com.dp.logcatapp

 ## Credits
-- APKs compiled by @guitardedhero
+- Apks base from @guitardedhero